 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
 AppLovin's free cash flow came in at $223.7 million in Q2, up 110% year on year.

-AppLovin has generated $331.6 million in free cash flow over the last twelve months, a solid 11.4% of revenues.
-This strong FCF margin is a result of AppLovin asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+AppLovin has generated $730.6 million in free cash flow over the last twelve months, an impressive 25.1% of revenues.
+This extremely high FCF margin is a result of AppLovin asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.

 Key Takeaways from AppLovin's Q2 Results

-With a market capitalization of $5.62 billion AppLovin is among smaller companies, but its more than $943.5 million in cash and positive free cash flow over the last twelve months give us confidence that AppLovin has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $6.43 billion AppLovin is among smaller companies, but its more than $1.25 billion in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.